2009 Dickies 500: Background

 The Dickies 500 was the 34th of 36 scheduled stock car races of the 2009 NASCAR Sprint Cup Series and the eighth in the ten-race season-ending Chase for the Sprint Cup.
-It was held on November 8, 2009 in Fort Worth, Texas at Texas Motor Speedway, an intermediate track that hold NASCAR races.
+It was held on November 8, 2009, in Fort Worth, Texas at Texas Motor Speedway, an intermediate track that hold NASCAR races.
 The standard track at Texas Motor Speedway is a four-turn quad-oval track that is 1.5 mi long.
 The track's turns are banked at twenty-four degrees, and both the front stretch (the location of the finish line) and the back stretch have a five degree banking.

 One team chose to replace their regular driver with a substitute.
 Penske Championship Racing driver David Stremme (who was unable to secure a top-ten finish) was replaced by the 2009 Aaron's 499 winner Brad Keselowski for the final three races of the 2009 season, to allow Keselowski to gain experience before driving full-time with the team the following season.
 Richard Petty Motorsports switched from fielding a Dodge to a Ford for driver A. J. Allmendinger in its No. 44 entry starting from the Dickies 500 as preparation for the team fielding three Ford Fusions for the following season.

 Before the race, Jimmie Johnson led the Drivers' Championship, with 6,248 points, with Mark Martin 184 points behind in second and Jeff Gordon a further eight points adrift in third.
 Juan Pablo Montoya and Tony Stewart were fourth and fifth, and Kurt Busch, Greg Biffle, Ryan Newman, Kasey Kahne, Carl Edwards, Denny Hamlin and Brian Vickers rounded out the top twelve drivers competing for the 2009 Chase for the Sprint Cup.
 In the Manufacturers' Championship, Chevrolet were leading with 244 points, sixty-two points ahead of their rivals Toyota.
 Ford with 145 points, were nine points ahead of Dodge in the battle for third.
 Edwards was the race's defending champion.

 With three rounds of the season remaining, Johnson said he felt he could win one or two more races and would not approach the final three events with a view to protecting his points lead, "We're showing up to win races.
 Finishing 10th isn't as easy as it sounds.
 It's a tough field of cars out there and we need to be on our game."
 His teammate Martin crashed in the preceding race at Talladega Superspeedway and was worn out over people talking to him about his standing in the points, adding, "I'm just ready to have a fresh outlook and get back to it just being about the race itself."
-Jeff Gordon had won the Samsung 500 at the circuit earlier in the season but acknowledged, saying, "If we showed up this weekend with the same setup we used in April, we'd run 15th.
+Jeff Gordon had won the Samsung 500 at the circuit earlier in the season but acknowledged his team had to "take another step forward", saying, "If we showed up this weekend with the same setup we used in April, we'd run 15th.
 That's just the way the sport is.
 Everybody is constantly learning and the competition is constantly getting better and quicker."